OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 **Desktop:**
 * Ensure that you are on an **[Office Insider](https://products.office.com/en-us/office-insider?tab=Windows-Desktop#Tabs_section)** build (a.k.a. **DevMain Channel (Dogfood)**).
 The Custom Functions feature is not flighted for folks outside of Insiders!
+* For **desktop**, if you want to have support for `console.log` statements and automatic error reporting, you will need to [switch to **beta**](https://github.com/OfficeDev/script-lab/blob/master/.github/images/switch-to-beta.png).
+For anything else, the prod version is fine.

 **Office Online:**
 - Should "just work".